 Medication Label Summit: Improving Prescription Drug Labels to Help Patient Understanding

-This Medication Label Summit focuses on the role of prescribed drug labels in improving how patients take their medications.
-Topics include:
+This Medication Label Summit focused on the role of prescription drug labels in improving how patients take their medications.
+Topics included:

 - How patient-centered labels can increase understanding and improve use and adherence

 - What actual patients like and dislike about medication labels

 - How those with low health literacy especially benefit from easier-to-understand labels

 - How recent USP patient-centered guidelines for labels have potential to improve understanding

 - How the USP standards are being implemented in 52 pharmacies in Wisconsin

 - The experience in other states and health systems implementing new labels